 It is crucial that when a Veteran begins the disability claims process, they seek to prove these three things before anything else.
 Even the smallest piece of evidence can go a long way to prove any one of these items.

+Even with all the evidence necessary, sometimes VA will still deny a claim because of lack to attention to detail or other bureaucratic obstacles.
 Working with an experienced VA attorney is a Veteran’s best chance that nothing is missed when they compile evidence for their disability claim.

 A Veteran can appeal any decision that the VA makes.
 However, it usually falls within two categories.